-The Training Division provides training and education to more than 240 employees of Fire District 1.
+The Training Division provides training and education to more than 300 employees of South Snohomish County Fire & Rescue.
 This training is required by Washington State law, conforms to industry standards and is essential to keeping personnel and the citizens of the community safe.

 The Training Division is responsible for administering and documenting all training including: